-Gradescope is an assignment submission, grading, and analytics platform that leverages Artificial Intelligence and a logical UI workflow to make grading more efficient and standardized.
-It is a stand-alone tool that can integrate with Canvas to pull course rosters and push grades to the Canvas Gradebook.
-Below we have collected links to pertinent Gradescope resources.
+Gradescope is an assignment submission, grading, and analytics platform that leverages AI and a logical UI workflow to make grading more efficient and standardized.
+It is a stand-alone tool that can also integrate with Canvas to synchronize course rosters and push grades to the Canvas Gradebook.
+Below we have collected links to pertinent Gradescope resources for instructors, TAs, and students.
+Configuration instructions follow in the last section.

 For technical support, please contact firstname.lastname@example.org